Senyora Santibañez

-Senyora Santibañez is an exploitable image macro and Photoshop depicting the main antagonist in the Mexican telenovela Marimar and actor Chantal Andere as a snobbish and stereotypically arrogant Filipino hacienda owner.
+Senyora Angelica Santibañez is an exploitable image macro and Photoshop depicting the main antagonist in the Mexican telenovela Marimar and actor Chantal Andere as a snobbish and stereotypically arrogant Filipino hacienda owner.
+She is also the author of a book Lakompake.

 The character became a meme and internet celebrity in the Philippines, following the successful remake of Marimar.
 She often involves herself in politics, especially defending former President Rodrigo Duterte.